Army of the classical Ottoman Empire: Humbaracı

 The Humbaracı Ocağı (Bombardiers) were in charge of manufacturing, transporting, and using cannons (humbara).
 Humbaraci Corps arose in the 16th century after an artillery commander Mustafa had cast the first bronze cannon.
 In the 18th century they became the most disciplined unit of the Ottoman Army.
 In 1826 during the Auspicious Incident Humbaracis supported the government.

-Non-Combatant
+Support units

 The Ottoman armies were distinguished from their contemporaries in the West not by numerical predominance of its military forces but by the thoroughness of the administrative backup and general support that maintained them in the field.
 The auxiliary support system also set the Classical Army apart from their contemporaries.
 The janissaries waged war as one part of a well-organized military machine.
 The Ottoman army had a corps to prepare the road, a corps to pitch the tents ahead, a corps to bake the bread.
 The cebeci corps carried and distributed weapons and ammunition.
 The janissary corps had its own internal medical auxiliaries: Muslim and Jewish surgeons who would travel with the corps during campaigns and had organized methods of moving the wounded and the sick to traveling hospitals behind the lines.